 Mr. Carroll did not write a guidebook for this one, so I suppose from here on in, I shoot without a script.
 [I'm sorry for that; littlest brother arrived home on RISD spring break far more musical theatre savvy than I remembered him, and the effect lingers.
 Hi, Adam.]

-Like Alice, and really all reckless, scrappy fairy-tales girls, I triumphed over the Queen and climbed my way out of Wonderland.
+Like Alice, and really all reckless, scrappy fairy-tale girls, I triumphed over the Queen and climbed my way out of Wonderland.
 For a moment thereafter, I napped, and when I awoke, I found myself in unfamiliar territory.
 The flowers were no longer teaching me lessons, colorful characters were no longer stopping by for tea parties, and even the caterpillar had stopped asking me to self-define.
 Wonderland was over.